datacentricdesign/wheelchair-design-platform/Sensors and Actuators/Current & Voltage Sensors/Current & Voltage Sensors.md

 # Current & Voltage Sensors

-These are Integrated sensors to detect both the current, and the voltage (then, following Ohm's law, the power) of a circuit.
+These are Integrated sensors that detect both the current, and the voltage (then, following Ohm's law, the power) of a circuit.

 The most common method for measuring currents in electronic circuits is to place low-value sense resistors in series with the load and measure the voltage drop across them.